 Apple usually releases the operating systems it previews at WWDC in the fall.
 Look for macOS Big Sur to be released in September or October.
 It could be later though, since the COVID-19 pandemic has affected production schedules for all companies.

 What Macs are compatible with macOS Big Sur?

 - MacBook: 2015 and later

 - Mac Pro: 2013 and later

 Can I try a beta of macOS Big Sur?

 If you’re a software developer, you can get a beta right now.
 You have to register as a developer with Apple, which you can do at developer.apple.com.
 You have to pay a $99 annual fee, but you get access to videos of all the developer sessions at WWDC, software developer tools, support, and more.

 Apple does have a public beta program available to users who are willing to take the risk.
-You can sign up for the program at beta.apple.com and you can download and install not only the macOS Big Sur beta, but also the iOS 14, iPadOS 14, watchOS 7, and tvOS 14 betas when they become available in July.
+You can sign up for the program at the Apple Beta Software Program website and you can download and install not only the macOS Big Sur beta, but also the iOS 14, iPadOS 14, watchOS 7, and tvOS 14 betas when they become available.